htmlisa/DS340W_ResearchPaper/README.md

 # 🏠 National House Price Prediction Using Time-Series XGBoost

-Note: This a research paper made for DS340W course in Penn State
+Note: This is a research paper made for DS340W course in Penn State

 ## 📌 Abstract